Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 Its core responsibilities:

 ### Prefix advertisement:
+Automatically discovers prefixes to announce by inspecting the IPv6 addresses configured on an interface, including:
-Announces the IPv6 prefix derived from the ISP’s delegated prefix so LAN clients can configure their own GUAs via SLAAC.
+- The IPv6 prefix derived from the ISP’s delegated prefix so LAN clients can configure their own GUAs via SLAAC.
+- Any other addresses assign to the interface (the ULA prefix we assigned in `hostname.ix0` in our case)
 ### Router lifetime advertisement:
 Informs LAN clients of the router’s availability as the default gateway.